Dildz/SPT-Fika-OracleARM--Docker-Compose-Guide/README.md

 0 0 * * * /home/ubuntu/docker/containers/spt-fika-modded/fika/randomize_bg.sh
 ```

-The complete contab file contents should be:
+The complete crontab file contents should be:
 ```
 # Edit this file to introduce tasks to be run by cron.
 #